 The Sunrise Community Counseling Center (SCCC) serves the surrounding Los Angeles County area with bilingual substance abuse prevention and treatment, mental health counseling services, psycho-social services, and education, to heal and enrich the community's overall well-being.
 This SAMHSA funded Pueblo Sano Project (PSP) is a multi-faceted community-approach project to prevent and reduce underage drinking among Latino/Hispanic youth, ages 9-15 years old, in Los Angeles, California.
 PSP identifies and targets Latino youth by navigating existing networks and referral systems that include local service providers, middle schools and high schools, and community events and activities.
-PSP engages participants by offering participants understand the underlying risk and protective factors, and contributing conditions that are implicated in the early onset of underage drinking among Latino youth.
+PSP engages participants by offering participation in a culturally tailored prevention intervention for Latino youth and their families to help participants understand the underlying risk and protective factors, and contributing conditions that are implicated in the early onset of underage drinking among Latino youth.
 BAI is contracted to conduct the program evaluation.
 2022-2025.